Strong demand and positive economy outlook

-- Apartment prices rose by 6.5% on average during 2020.
-When adjusted for inflation, prices were up by 6.3%.
+- Apartment prices rose by 5.2% y-o-y, on average.
+When adjusted for inflation, prices were up by 1.8%.

-Demand is rising again.
-The number of residential transactions rose by 8.7% y-o-y in Q1 2021 to 3,2123 units, after falling by 21.2% in 2020, according to the National Statistics Office (NSO).
-Likewise, the value of transactions rose strongly, by 15.2% y-o-y.
 This can be partly attributed to the government's temporary COVID-19 measures providing for a reduced tax and duty rate of 5% and 1.5%, respectively, on the first €400,000 (US$483,308) of property transferred inter vivos.
-These temporary measure came into force in June 2020 and will end on July 2021.
+These temporary measure came into force in June 2020 and has been extended several times from the end of July 2021 to September 2022.

 Rental yields seem to be rising in Malta - now around 4.4%